The-Bedrock-Project/bedrock-program/README.md

 This is not an opinion.
 It is a structural law.
 Any claim, institution, or system that requires continuous energy — social pressure, media cycles, asymmetric standards, enforcement mechanisms — to prevent its own collapse is not built on Bedrock.
 It is built on Sand.

-We are here to give the Church the tools to measure the difference.
+We are here to give the people the tools to measure the difference.

 -----

 ## The Foundation

-The Bible has always taught that truth is self-sustaining.
+I was always taught that truth is self-sustaining.
 What is real does not need permission to remain real.
 What is false cannot stand on its own — it must be held up.

 Modern structural research has now formalized this ancient truth.